Kile-Asmussen/lord-of-the-ring/timeline.md

 This was a time where Dragons and Giants ruled supreme the Lands Between.

-The Dragons were wise, immortal beings, protected by their impervious Gravelstone scales, ruled by Lord Placidusax, who governed the southern Lands Between from his home in Farum Azula in the Caelid Wilds.
-Farum Azula was a haven to the Dragons and home to their beastman servants, and had towers stretching high into the sky.
+The Dragons were wise, immortal beings, protected by their impervious Gravelstone scales, ruled by Lord Placidusax, who governed from the city of Farum Azula.
+It was a haven to the Dragons and home to their beastman servants, with towers stretching high into the sky.
+The jewel of the kingdom of Azul.

-The Giants were clever, hardy beings, protected by their Fell God, wielding the Flame of Ruin.
-They were ruled by a line of priests from the very highest mountains in the north of the Lands Between.
+The Giants were clever, hardy beings, protected by their Fell God and mastery of flame.
+They were ruled by a line of priests from the very highest mountains in Norrae.
 The mountains was a haven to the giants and home to their servants, the tribes of Zamor, and had great fortifications spanning valleys and peaks.

 Knowing each other's might, the Dragons and Giants were at relative peace, with belligerence settled in duels and show battles, rather than the all-out wars both peoples knew would be utterly destructive.

-In the midlands, there were tribes and nobles who swore allegiance to one or the other, but of note in the lands of Liurnia arose a people who mastered astrology and the magic of the cosmos.
-By this power they were able to repel Giant and Dragon both, and were left to their own devices.
-They formed the Carian dynasty that persists to this day.
+In the midlands between, there were tribes and nobles who swore allegiance to one or the other and did battle as mortals do.

+Of note, arose a people who mastered astrology and the magic of the cosmos.
+By this power they were able to repel the Giant menace, and were left to their own devices.
+They were known as the Nightmen and later one of their clans formed the Carian dynasty that persists to this day in Liurnia.
+They are said to have built grand cities and loved the night sky dearly.

+Equal in mastery was a people who claimed power over the winds and the earth, speaking to the spirits within both.
+With such strength they kept at bay the Dragons.
+They were known as the Belurati and a clan of them would form the line of Storm Lords that is known of in legends.

+They warred in skirmishes over generations, but never became more than honorable opponents at stalemate.

 In this era also, the Greater Will started sending its messengers, the Two Fingers, to the Lands Between.
-Finger readers arose to interpret their wiggles.
+A line of humble shamanesses arose to interpret the twitching language of these messengers, and were granted immotality in recompense.

 # Era of the Erdtree